 The cornea is the transparent front portion of the eye that permits light to enter the eye and focus on the retina.
-Normally crystal clear, the cornea can become cloudy or mis-shaped, causing greatly reduced vision or blindness.
+Normally crystal clear, the cornea can become cloudy or misshaped, causing greatly reduced vision or blindness.
 Replacement of a cloudy cornea is the only means of restoring full vision.
-Diseased corneas can be replaced successfully through transplant surgery using human donor corneas.
+Diseased corneas can be replaced successfully through corneal transplants.
+A surgery using human donor corneas.
+Understanding the cornea is our specialty.
+We offer to treat and repair corneal conditions.

-Approximately 40,000 corneal transplant operations are performed each year in the United States.
-The success rate of the procedure has increased dramatically in the past 20-30 years because of recent advances in research and surgical techniques.
+Approximately 50,000 corneal transplant operations are performed each year in the United States.
+The success rate of the procedure has increased dramatically in the past 20-30 years.
+Because of recent advances in research and surgical techniques.
 Corneal transplantation is considered to be the most successful of all organ transplant surgeries.